-These practices are needed for some, but beneficial to ALL.
-Please refer to the introductory page on the NAEYC's Developmentally Appropriate Practice concerning the three core considerations as guiding factors on how to best support all children's development and learning: Commonality, Individuality, and Context.
+At Tier 1, these practices are needed for some, but beneficial to ALL K4-K5 children. \ Please refer to the introductory page on the NAEYC's Developmentally Appropriate Practice concerning the three core considerations as guiding factors on how to best support all children's development and learning: Commonality, Individuality, and Context.